alexrutar/mathbib-py/README.md

 ```
 to build the `.bib` file, and compile.

-However, it can be somewhat inconvenient to remember a large number of citation keys.
+Of course, it can be somewhat inconvenient to remember a large number of citation keys, especially ones that are designed to be machine-readable.
 An easy fix here is to create aliases.
 Let's define a few:
 ```sh